JoanDuran12/ResumeRight/README.md

-# Resume Right
+# ResumeRight

-## AI-powered resume builder that creates tailored, job-specific resumes by analyzing your previous resume and job descriptions, ensuring you stand out to recruiters with optimized, professional applications.
+AI-powered resume builder that creates tailored, job-specific resumes by analyzing your previous resume and job descriptions, ensuring you stand out to recruiters with optimized, professional applications.